AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-view.md

 * **Pin to Quick Access**: [Pin an asset](my-workspace-assets-view.md) for faster access when you need it later.
 All pinned items display in the **Quick access** section of My Workspace.

-* **Open in Adobe Express**: Edit an image in the integrated Adobe Express from the Adobe Experience Manager Assets screen.
+* **Open in Adobe Express**: Edit an image in the integrated Adobe Express from the Experience Manager Assets screen.

 * **Edit**: Edit the image using Adobe Express.